gnargle/aes-image/README.md

 make windows - do what they say on the tin.

+Compiling for windows will fail if you do not have mingw for 32 bit windows installed.

 * Encryption: ./aes-image "encryption string" e "filename to encrypt into" "key filename"
 * Decryption ./aes-image d "filename with encrypted message" "key filename"